rendermani/ascio-hostbill/README.md

 Unfortunatly I see no easier way of deploying it.
 Either copying the files, or making the Domains directory the GIT root.

+## Contribution

 Most TLD settings are in hostbill.
 If something is missing please ask me.
-If you have improvement please commit.
+If you have improvements please contribute.
 I'm happy about any help.